 System User Integrity Assessments usually cover the scopes of one ISCC registration and the previous certification audit of that specific System User.
-The ISCC Integrity Auditor is entitled to assess more recent operations or operations that reach further back if this is considered as relevant by the auditor.
+The ISCC Integrity Auditor and ISCC representatives are entitled to assess more recent operations or operations that reach further back, or to focus the assessment on specific materials, processes, or time frames, if this is considered as relevant by the auditor or if it becomes relevant in the case of an indication of a severe non-conformity.
 If multiple ISCC Certification Systems apply, the fulfilment of the requirements of each system may be checked.
-If applicable, any external storage facility or collection sites (also run by subcontractors), any supplying farm, or any point of origin for waste and residues may also be part of the assessment.
-The System User Integrity Assessment is a full assessment of the System User's facilities and procedures and will evaluate compliance with all applicable ISCC requirements.
-The ISCC Integrity Auditor must be granted access and insight to all sites and properties (including business premises, operating rooms and storage and means of transport) during business and working hours and must be allowed to make all necessary inspections.
-The ISCC Integrity Auditor must also be granted access to and examination of all available business documentation (in written and electronic form) that the auditor considers relevant for the assessment.
-The System User must provide any further information that is considered relevant by the Integrity Auditor.
+If applicable, any external storage facility or collection sites (also run by subcontractors), any supplying farm, or any Point of Origin for waste and residues may also be part of the assessment.
+The System User Integrity Assessment can be a full assessment of all facilities and procedures covered under the certificate of the System User and evaluate compliance with all applicable ISCC requirements.
+The ISCC Integrity Auditor or ISCC representative must be granted access and insight to all sites and properties (including business premises, operating rooms and storage and means of transport) during business and working hours and must be allowed to make all necessary inspections.
+The ISCC Integrity Auditor or ISCC representative must also be granted access to and examination of all available business documentation (in written and electronic form) that the auditor considers relevant for the assessment.
+This also includes data and documents concerning non-sustainable material under ISCC or data and documents issued under concurring certification systems.
+The System User must provide any further information that is considered relevant by the Integrity Auditor or ISCC representative.
+This includes but is not limited to delivery documents, shipping documents, documents on final transaction, etc.